Desert Landscape & Boat Dock Railing Standards

 In the previous edition of the Ocotillo Community Association Magazine, the “Spruce Up Yards” article mentioned that no desert landscaping is allowed.
 Please remember when picking out your plants, all desert landscape varieties, including plants in pots, Cacti, Palo Verde trees, etc. are considered strictly desert flora.
 Any type of artificial flower, plant,

 tree or turf, are also not permitted.
-Please refer to the Guidelines
+Please refer to the Standards

 .
-There is a suggested landscape pallet, located on page 20 of the Guidelines or please feel free to contact our office at 480-704-2900 if you have any questions.
+There is a suggested landscape pallet, located on page 20 of the Standards or please feel free to contact our office at 480-704-2900 if you have any questions.

 In addition, please note that the Board has approved new boat dock railing standards listed below.
-The standards will be included in the upcoming update to the Design Guidelines & Community Rules.
+The standards will be included in the upcoming update to the Design Standards & Community Rules.

 The standard will include the following detail:

 - Poles must be between 36” and 42” in height

 - Wrought iron must be black and decorative unless otherwise approved

 - Wood poles must be either 6” square or 6” diameter round